The Quiet Protocol Growth Offense MCP

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, efficient sentence that front-loads the core purpose and includes the optional filter.
-There's no wasted text, and it's appropriately sized for the tool's apparent complexity.
+The description is a single, efficient sentence that front-loads the primary action and includes the key optional filter, with no wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.